"Computers are binary, not people. All people are non-binary, for life is non-binary." Abhijit Naskar

 Toy around with color and textures from either side.
 This shopping technique is great for the person struggling to dress their body types or experimenting with makeup.

 What you wear is a description of who you identify as and not what society defines you by.
 While some dress for comfort, others do it as an expression.
 If aesthetic is the goal, shop for different sizes or shapes.
+If you just found someone on a trans dating app then try wearing something you are comfortable with and feel more confident.

 With cropped sweaters, baggy pants never go wrong, and sneakers liven up the suit.
 But who says that's the only combination for you?
 Beauty lies in front of your mirror.